cannerycoders/fluidsynth.clap/README.md

 A default soundfont may not be available on your system but soundfont files can easily be found on the internet.
-The go-to starter soundfont is `FluidR3_GM.sf2`. `fluidsynth.clap` looks for a default soundfont according to these platform specific conventions:
+The go-to starter soundfont is `FluidR3_GM.sf2`. `fluidsynth.clap` looks for a default soundfont according to these platform-specific conventions:

 | platform | type   | location                                               |
 | :------- | :----- | :----------------------------------------------------- |